tdworowy/kindle_highlights/md/Why_Programs_Fail_(Zeller_Andreas).md

       The wording of the previous example thus becomes clearer: The defect caused an infection, which caused a failure—and when we saw the failure we tracked the infection, and finally found and fixed the defect.

+      they ever could be experienced by a user.
+Testing is the process of executing a program

       Testing is the process of executing a program with the intent of producing some problem.

       The rule of thumb is: The friendlier an interface is to humans, the less friendly it is to computers.